 Other receivables from customers, along with accrued expenses and other current receivables have been generated in the course of ordinary business and are subject to payment over a short period of time.
 Their fair value does not thus differ from the carrying amount.
 These receivables and payables do not bear any interest.
-The fair value of accounts payable, accrued expenses and other payables is determined based on hierarchy level 3.
+The fair value of accounts payable, accrued expenses and other payables is determined based on hierarchy level 2.

 Customer deposits with fixed interest rates are mostly short-term with the deposits priced pursuant to market conditions.
+The majority of the customer deposits include demand deposits.
 The fair value of the deposits determined via discounting future cash flows does not thus materially differ from the carrying amount.
 In determining the fair value of customer deposits, considerable management judgements are used.
-Customer deposits are thus categorised under hierarchy level 3.
+Customer deposits are thus categorised under hierarchy level 2.

 During the reporting period subordinated loans in the amount of EUR 40 000 thousand were received.
 From all the subordinated loans received EUR 20 000 thousand were received in November 2018 and EUR 15 000 thousand were received in October 2015.
-Subordinated loans were issued on market terms and considering the movements in loan and interest market, we can say that the market conditions are similar as they were when issuing the subordinated loans so that the fair value of the loans does not materially differ from their net book value.
+Subordinated loans were issued on market terms and considering the movements in loan and interest market, we can say that the market conditions are similar as they were when issuing the subordinated loans so that the fair value of the loans does not materially differ from their carrying value.
 In determining the fair value of loans, considerable management judgements are used.
-Loans issued are thus categorised under hierarchy level 3.
+Subordinated debt are thus categorised under hierarchy level 3.